Spring 2019 Kids Indie Next List

 — Mary Wahlmeier, Raven Book Store, Lawrence, KS

 Bestselling author Laurie Halse Anderson is known for the unflinching way she writes about, and advocates for, survivors of sexual assault.
-Now, inspired by her fans and enraged by how little in our culture has changed since her groundbreaking novel Speak was first published twenty years ago, she has written a poetry memoir that is as vulnerable as it is rallying, as timely as it is timeless.
-In free verse, Anderson shares reflections, rants, and calls to action woven between deeply personal stories from her life that she's never written about before.
-Searing and soul-searching, this important memoir is a denouncement of our society's failures and a love letter to all the people with the courage to say #MeToo and #TimesUp, whether aloud, online, or only in their own hearts.
-SHOUT speaks truth to power in a loud, clear voice-- and once you hear it, it is impossible to ignore.
+Now, inspired by her fans and enraged by how little in our culture has changed since her groundbreaking novel Speak was first published twenty years ago, she has written a critically acclaimed poetry memoir that is as vulnerable as it is rallying, as timely as it is timeless.
+In free verse, Anderson shares reflections, rants, and calls to action woven among deeply personal stories from her life that she's never written about before.
+Praised as "captivating," "powerful," and "essential" by critics, this searing and soul-searching memoir is a denouncement of our society's failures and a love letter to all the people with the courage to say #MeToo and #TimesUp, whether aloud, online, or only in their own hearts.
+SHOUT speaks truth to power in a loud, clear voice--and once you hear it, it is impossible to ignore.

 About the Author